-During 2024/25 we will be recommissioning our Shared Lives scheme with a new specification and targets to:
+During 2024/25 we are recommissioning the management of our Shared Lives scheme with a new specification and a requirement for the successful provider to work with us to:

-- Increase capacity in Shared Lives services significantly over the next 5 years to reflect both new demand and reductions in residential care capacity. - Expanding the Shared Lives service to include other customer groups. - Provide an alternative to short breaks currently delivered in residential care environments. - Provide short notice capacity where a person is not in crisis, for example in the event of family carer illness. - Transitional support prior to a permanent move to independent living for people currently living with family carers. - Day and evening opportunities, including at weekends.
+- Increase capacity in Shared Lives services significantly over the next 5 years to reflect both new demand and reductions in residential care capacity. - Expanding the Shared Lives service to include other groups other than people with learning disabilities. - Provide an alternative to short breaks currently delivered in residential care environments. - Provide short notice capacity where a person is not in crisis, for example in the event of unforeseen family carer illness. - Transitional support prior to a permanent move to independent living for people currently living with family carers. - Day and evening opportunities, including at weekends.